nathanlane/ArcPyProcessingToolbox/README.md

 Toolbox 2b - Bulk Exports shapes to CSVs. ~ 30 hour per 25 years of daily data.

-Toolbox 3 - Bulk extracts values to shapes.

-Toolbox 4 - Combines CSVs into common file.
+Toolbox 3 - Combines CSVs into common file.

+## Note

+Removed an intermediary step for after 2a/2b.
+After using the Extract Raster Value to Table function, this simplified the process.